mgiorgis42/tipCalculator-iOS/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I experienced issues while initially trying to connect the varying outlets to the action function 'calculateTip()'.

 ## License